-Students who do not meet the academic criteria, including curricular requirements, will be admitted on transfer probation.
+Students who do not meet the academic criteria, including curricular requirements, may be admitted on transfer probation.
 Students who do not meet retention standards, but have not been formally suspended, may be admitted as "transfer probation" students.
-Students transferring from other institutions who do not meet retention GPA requirements will be admitted on academic probation.
+Students transferring from other institutions who do not meet retention GPA requirements may be admitted on academic probation.
 At the end of the semester, the student must have a semester GPA of 2.0 or higher in regularly graded coursework (not to include activity or performance courses) to avoid suspension.
 Students will remain on academic probation until the retention/graduation GPA is raised to Retention Standards.

-Credit Hours Attempted Retention GPA
+Credit Hours Attempted 0-30 Retention GPA 1.7 More than 30 2.0

-0-30 1.7

-More than 30 2.0